clearlinux/clear-linux-documentation/source/clear-linux/tutorials/nvidia.rst

 #.
 Follow the prompts on the screen and reboot the system.

-Debugging Installation of NVIDIA Drivers
+Debugging installation of NVIDIA drivers
 ****************************************

 * The NVIDIA driver places installer and uninstaller logs under